danielrosehill/Claude-Spaces-Model/README.md

 - Documentation that evolves with use

 The pattern makes complex operational tasks more repeatable and better documented by treating them as ongoing collaborative processes rather than isolated sessions—all within the familiar structure of a repository, but without the focus on code editing or software development.

+## Implementation Agnostic Pattern

+While this repository demonstrates the pattern using **Claude Code**, this is fundamentally an **AI agent CLI + repository pattern** that can be implemented with any AI agent wrapper or CLI tool.

+### Why This Pattern Works

+The core insight is that **modularizing context, history, MCP servers, and configurations into dedicated repositories** provides significant benefits for non-development tasks:

+- **Context Persistence**: Repository structure maintains domain-specific context across sessions
+- **History Tracking**: Version control naturally documents the evolution of configurations and decisions
+- **Modular Configuration**: Each workspace can have tailored system prompts, slash commands, and MCP servers
+- **Reproducibility**: Workspace repositories can be cloned, shared, or restored
+- **Organization**: Clear separation of concerns across different operational domains

+### Alternative Implementations

+This pattern could equally be implemented with:

+- **Qwen CLI/Wrapper**: Using Qwen's command-line interface with repository-based workspaces
+- **Goose**: Duck AI's agent system with folder-based context management
+- **Codex Wrappers**: OpenAI Codex CLIs with persistent workspace configurations
+- **Aider**: AI pair programming tool with project-specific context
+- **Continue**: VS Code extension with workspace-level customization
+- **Custom Agent Implementations**: Any AI agent system that can work with file-based context and configuration

+### Core Requirements

+Any AI agent CLI can adopt this pattern if it supports:
+1. **Working Directory Context**: Ability to operate within a specific folder/repository
+2. **Configuration Files**: Support for workspace-specific settings (e.g., CLAUDE.md, system prompts, slash commands)
+3. **Persistent Memory**: Mechanism to maintain context across sessions (files, databases, etc.)
+4. **Tool/MCP Integration**: Extensibility through plugins, tools, or Model Context Protocol servers

+The specific implementation (Claude Code, Qwen, Goose, etc.) is simply the **execution layer**—the real value comes from the **repository-based modularization** of operational workflows.

+This repository documents my implementation using Claude Code, but the underlying pattern is tool-agnostic and represents a broader approach to AI-assisted operational work.